-The Best Coconut Oatmeal Cookies
+The Best Oatmeal Coconut Cookies

-Coconut is one of my favorite ingredients to add into recipes — sweet (coconut thumbprint cookies) OR savory (coconut curry chicken) so it’s about time I add it into my favorite cookie recipe.
-I love plain oatmeal cookies a ridiculous amount, but the coconut in these cookies takes them over the top!
+Coconut is one of my favorite ingredients to add to recipes—sweet (like coconut thumbprint cookies) or savory (like coconut curry chicken).
+So, it’s about time I added it to my favorite cookie recipe.

 Ingredients

-How To Make Coconut Oatmeal Cookies
+How To Make Oatmeal Coconut Cookies

 - Cream Together: Unsalted butter and dark brown sugar.